Why Record Changes of Ownership at the EPO?

 Central recordal at the EPO

-Central recordal of a change of ownership at the EPO while the application is pending or within the nine-month opposition window is effective across EPC member states.
-This is therefore a highly cost-effective way of recording the transaction without needing to make separate national recordals in each jurisdiction where additional formalities requirements may be required.
-Moreover, some national patent offices in Europe have additional local recordal requirements which can be met via central recordal of the change of ownership from Party A to Party B at the EPO.
+Central recordal of a change of ownership at the EPO whilst a European patent (‘EP’) application is pending will be effective across all European Patent Convention (‘EPC’) member states.
+This is therefore a highly cost-effective way of recording the transaction without needing to file separate national recordals in each jurisdiction where additional formalities will be required.

 Cost recovery during infringement proceedings